Headers

 Per-request

 Drop a Headers map on the request.
 Whatever you set merges into the preset defaults.
-If your key matches a preset header, yours wins (single-value Set semantics).
+If your key matches a preset header, your value wins (single-value Set semantics).

 - Go